LRParser/How_to_make_a_text_summarizer/README.md

 # How_to_make_a_text_summarizer
-This is the code for "How to Make a Text Summarizer - Intro to Deep Learning #10" by Siraj Raval on Youtube
+This code is forked from llSourcel and https://github.com/udibr for "How to Make a Text Summarizer - Intro to Deep Learning #10" by Siraj Raval on Youtube

+# Key Notes to Get it Running
+* Caveat - I've only gotten as far as training at the moment, training has been running on GPU for two days now.
+Key changes:

+* A parser was added for the Signal Media dataset referenced below named signal_media_parser.ipynb
+* User should take care to use Python 2.7, a requirement.txt file is provided
+* Users should take care not to use the latest Keras package as some functions have been moved to different namespaces.
+See requirements.txt

 # Coding Challenge - Due Date - Thursday, March 23rd at 12 PM PST